Overview

 const [opened, { open, close, toggle }] = useDisclosure(false)

-Mantine saves the selected colorScheme in localStorage.
+Mantine saves the active colorScheme in localStorage and reads from it.

-const { colorScheme, setColorScheme } = useMantineColorScheme()
+const { clearColorScheme } = useMantineColorScheme()